Animal Care and Use

 Animal Research Facilities

 Rush's animal research facilities consist of a central facility and one smaller satellite facility, collectively referred to as the Comparative Research Center (CRC).
-The senior director of the Comparative Research Center reports to the senior research administrator and associate vice president for research.
+The senior director of the Comparative Research Center reports to the chief research administrator and associate vice president for research.

 The CRC veterinary staff is responsible for monitoring animal care and use practices and for providing advice and assistance to investigators to complete their research aims and to correct any deficiencies with respect to conformance with applicable policies, laws and regulations.
 The veterinary staff will provide medical care to all animals housed in CRC facilities.
 Research-related animal illnesses are the responsibility of the investigator, who, in consultation with the veterinary staff, should provide necessary treatment and/or support.
 Any issue or disagreement between the CRC staff and animal users may be referred to the IACUC and/or the RIO for research for review and recommendation.